 SPI/PV will be the primary tool used to document any changes to the small-scale physical characteristics and benthic community function following cable installation.
-A general summary of the rationale and value of using SPI/PV is provided in Attachment B.
+A general summary of the rationale and value of using SPI/PV is provided in Attachment C. Water temperature will be measured at each SPI/PV station.